-The rear brake calliper bracket is free.
-The series production calliper may be mounted downwards / hanging.
-The swing-arm may be modified for this reason to aid the location of the rear brake calliper bracket, by welding, drilling or by using a helicoil.
+The mounting of the rear brake calliper is free.
+The brake calliper may be mounted downwards / hanging and the bracket firmly attached to the swing-arm.
+The swing-arm may be modified for this reason to aid the location of the rear brake calliper mounting, by welding, drilling or by using a helicoil.